tannerlindsay/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

     - Displays (Smart Recovery) when heating/cooling in advance of a Program change
     - Displays the setpoint temperature that will initiate a heat/cool demand while idle, and the actual target temp while heating/cooling
     - All temperatures can be configured to display in 0, 1 or 2 decimal positions (with appropriate rounding)
-  - Most icons are now in full color
+  - Most icons are dynamic and in full color
     - New Operating State icons reflect current stage for multi-stage Heat or Cool, plus humidification/dehumidification (if configured)
     - Hold: Program icons are now "filled" so you can recognize the Hold at a glance
-    - Operating State, Current Program, and Motion icons will go blank to indicate "Offline" status should the thermostat lose its connection to the Ecobee Cloud for any reason (e.g. power or network/wifi failure).
+    - Buttons that are inactive due to the current state/mode/program are greyed out
+    - Display-only buttons no longer invoke any actions
   - Dynamic "Resume" button
     - Normally displays as Resume (Program) button, to override a current Hold: event
     - While thermostat is in a Vacation event, the button becomes 'Cancel" to allow the cancelation of the Vacation
   - Hold/Vacation Status display
-    - Display when current Hold or Vacation ends
+    - Displays when current Hold or Vacation ends
     - If the thermostat loses its connection to the Ecobee Cloud, displays the time that the last valid update was recieved
+  - Default Hold handling
+    - In addition to Permanent and Temporary holds, now supports hourly holds: 2 hours, 4 hours or Custom Hours.
+    - The default hold type can be configured in Ecobee (Connect) or for each individual thermostat in Thermostat Preferences.
+    - Also supports using the thermostat's preference setting (askMe is not currently supported)
+  - New Refresh actions
+    - If pressed once, will only request the latest updates from the Ecobee Cloud
+    - If pressed a second time within a few seconds of the first press completing, will force a full update from the Ecobee Cloud

 <b>Sensor UI Feature Enhancements</b>
   -	A new multiAttributeTile replaces the old presentation, with motion displayed at the bottom left corner